insn0w/AWS/README.md

  <img src="images/secret.png">

  - Triggered and start building and pushing the image and updates the version of the new image.
+Updating the version of the new image in the Values.yml file of the Helm Chart.
+I have used one sample Helm Chart for this demo.

  <img src="images/flow.png">

- # ECR
+ # ECR (Elastic Container Image) repository.

  <img src="images/repo.png">